shakeebur/TicketRequest/README.md

 - Navigate to the project directory: cd TicketRequest
 - Install dependencies: npm install
 ## Usage
-To start the app, run npm start.
+To start the app, run ``npm start``.
 This will start the Metro bundler and launch the app in your default web browser.

 ## Background
 The background of the TicketRequest web UI is inspired by the official Cleveland Guardians wallpaper, providing a visually appealing and cohesive user experience.